SoftwareAG/c8y-docs/content/device-management-application/managing-device-data-bundle/managing-software.md

 In the details of a specific software, hover over the version entry you want to delete and click the delete icon.
 The software version will be deleted from the software details.

-When the last version in a software is deleted, this will delete its corresponding parent software as well.
+If the last version of a software is deleted, the corresponding parent software is deleted as well.

 ### To manage software on a device {#to-manage-software-on-a-device}